 In short, should the attorney “retain an interest” in the case they worked on for the client- by firing a lawyer, the client may ultimately end up owing that attorney for work done on the file at the minimum.

-Additionally, if the client hires another lawyer, the client potentially could be on the hook for two separate legal fees.
+Additionally, if the client hires another lawyer, the client could be responsible for two legal fees.

 The biggest problem we frequently see when personal injury victims call our office seeking to change lawyers is that clients have not been fully informed about how long some personal injury claims may take.